Parable of the Renegades

 Then the world for Lucas grew darker, a murky blackness closing in from the edge of his sight.
 Every last shred of his consciousness was fading away with every passing second.

 "Oh?
 Giving up already~?"
 Rio taunted when the fighting in her clutches turned into weak involuntary twitching.
-"Maybe you do not want to submit, but your body already did thanks to me stopping the flow of blood in your carotid artery.
-With that, your brain will shut down and every muscle you have will be forced to relax~"
+"Maybe you do not want to submit, but your body already did.
+This is what happens when I stop the flow of blood in your carotid artery.
+Your brain will shut down and all your muscles will be forced to relax~"

 Rio sighed when she felt no resistance.
 “Oh well, it was fun while it lasted.
 Time for me to save you, again.”